 Hillcrest Hall385 West Campus Drive

 Hillcrest Hall houses 108 co-ed students.
 The hall is suite style and every two rooms share a bathroom, except for a few rooms with private baths.
-Hillcrest has housed scholarship athletes, then graduate students, and is now home to the University Honors Program and the Hillcrest Community.
+Hillcrest has housed scholarship athletes, then graduate students, and is now home to the Honors College and the Hillcrest Honors Living-Learning Community.

 The Hillcrest Community is designed as a four-year, live-in residential honors program for students who have demonstrated superior academic ability.
 Students are nominated to participate based upon a review of the honors applications and are invited to join by a selection committee.